igoramadas/cloudflare-allowme/README.md

 If you decide to go with Caddy, have a look on [this other project](https://github.com/igoramadas/docker-caddy-cloudflare) of mine.

-If you decide to put this service behind Cloudflare, you can add a few extra security constraints using its firewall.
+If you decide to put the service behind Cloudflare, you can add a few extra security constraints using its firewall.
 For instance, restricting access to the service only to specific User Agents.

 ## Client configuration

 If you have an Android device, you can use automation applications like [Tasker](https://tasker.joaoapps.com/) or [Automate](https://llamalab.com/automate/) to automatically call the service endpoint when your connection state changes (ie. connect or disconnect from Wifi).

-### Tasker sample action
+### Android Tasker action

 ```xml
 <TaskerData sr="" dvi="1" tv="6.0.2-beta">